 This course introduces computer programming using the JAVA programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
 Upon completion, students should be able to design, code, test and debug at a beginning level.
 (2006 SP) This course has been approved to satisfy the following requirement(s):

-• Other Gen. Ed. and Premajor Elective Hours course for A.E.
+- Premajor and/or Elective course for A.A. and A.S. - Other Gen. Ed. and Premajor Elective Hours course for A.E.